MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Joke No. 60

+A naked egg (recently separated) walks into a bar and the barman says - "Is this some kind of yoke"?

 ### Gig No. 32
 ### Rising Stars - King and Queen, Fitzrovia